jcponce/complex/dctools/README.md

    - opt: 'Phase', 'Modulus', 'Phase/Modulus', 'Real', 'Imaginary', 'Re/Im'
 - plotHSVG()

-For example, let's use plotHSV(opt):
+For example, let's use plotHSV(opt).
+So we have:

     function draw() {
       domC.plotHSV('Modulus');